ManishaDubey1985/ManishaDubeyPortfolio/README.md

      - replaced HTML marquee element with the CSS marquee designing after validation.
      - replaced the '\' slash with the '/' slash in all the css file references and media files as well after validation.
      - replaced the footer inline styling element with the css class (Mentor recommendation)
+- After my discussion with the mentor fixed the POST method issue and it is responsive now on GITHUB website pages.
+- Once I get better understanding of API, will implement the mail sending option.
+- The website is also mobile responsive, fixed this problem by dividing div in containers and removed the table structure.

 ## Deployment